sabyrzhan/web-development-bootcamp/README.md

 * Chapter 11: Dicee Challenge project.
 * Chapter 12: Add DrumKit project.
 Learned about how to play audio using Audio() object and about constructor functions to create new objects.
 * Chapter 14: Add Simon Game Challenge.
 Finshied the 2nd Boss Level Challenge.
+* Chapter 18: Created Intro To NodeJS with ExpressJS.